 A time for each of us to put aside political leanings and focus not only on our own highest endeavor, but that of all others.
 As we look beyond what is to what can be… to live in and through divine order simply through our own every-day presence.
 In neither a political nor religious context, just how we transform best into the oneness of the universe we all aspire to inspire by who we are meant to be.

 Lending a hand – Wuhou Shrine Temple in Chengdu

-This year, on this website, The Kongdan Foundation will focus of what Alan Watts called Zen.
+This year, on this website, The Kongdan Foundation will focus on what Alan Watts called Zen.
 To understand Zen, we must first understand some of the basics of Mahayana Buddhism and Taoism/Lao Tzu.
-To how they move us to a practice – a way to live our lives.
+To how they move us to practice – a way to live our lives.
 To do so requires us to see ourselves through meditation as bodhisattvas and the sage.
-Sometimes leaving behind pre-conceptions of how we see ourselves and believe things to be – maybe just for a moment of enlightening.
+Sometimes leaving behind pre-conceptions of how we see ourselves and believe things to be – just for a moment of enlightening.

 The Way of the Dragon – Qingyang Taoist Temple Chengdu

 I took all the pictures of Buddhist and Taoist locations references.
 References to In the footsteps of Bodhisattvas are from a book by that title by Phakchok Kinpoche.
 Content is to aid in our efforts of mindfulness and meditation and living a more joyous and complete existence.
 The only requirement is proceeding with an open mind.

 In the footsteps of Bodhisattvas – Going Forward

 To become a good teacher, you must first become a good student.
 This means passing many tests as you simply remember and say ah so… Becoming one with the thoughts and words of the Buddha as they simply pass through and become you… as we continue to take steps to become and reveal the true “me” as a continuity with the past looking to the future.
 While I don’t consider myself an expert, only a novice who wishes to know more.